This week’s College Football Playoff, bowl projections

-Here are the fifth GN playoff and bowl projections of the season.
+Here are the updated GN playoff and bowl projections.
 Our four projected playoff teams this week: Alabama, Clemson, Miami and Oklahoma.
-Yes, that’s right — two ACC teams in the playoff.
-The thought is that Miami is ranked higher in the CFP rankings going into the ACC championship game but that Clemson […]
+The thoughts on those four: Alabama wins out, including the SEC championship game; Clemson downs Miami in a close one in the ACC title game; Oklahoma wins the Big 12 championship game; and Wisconsin […]

 The post This week’s College Football Playoff, bowl projections appeared first on Gridiron Now.